 I love this extra large pegboard from Honeybearlane.
 That metallic frame around the pegboard is really classy!
 And look at how she put frames ON her pegboard for a more interesting and organized look.
 I love this and it makes me want a copper-frame pegboard in my room!

 This cute pegboard from Just a Girl is painted very creatively with big polka dots.
-And look how there are clips on it to make it really easy to hang papers and other flat things on!
+And look at how there are clips on it to make it really easy to hang papers and other flat things!

 And if you love pegboards, consider a whole wall craft room pegboard like the one made by Houseologie.
 This is an organizer’s dream come true… so many places to put things!